joosygoos/Time-sensing-535-635/esp32/src/documentation/build_setup_mac.md

 ## Commands in order for building and flashing project

+### First, make sure you are in the directory of the project, here it is esp32/src
+1. `. $HOME/esp/esp-idf/export.sh` (for MacOS)
-1. idf.py set-target esp32
+2. idf.py set-target esp32
-2. idf.py menuconfig
+3. idf.py menuconfig

 **Note:** For Sparkfun ESP32 Thing, go to `Component config` --> `Hardware Settings` --> `Main XTAL Config` --> `Main XTAL frequency`, change `CONFIG_XTAL_FREQ` to 26 MHz, since that is what our boards use.
 If don't do this, monitor command shows garbage values

 1. idf.py build
 2. idf.py -p PORT flash
 3. idf.py -p PORT monitor
+4. To quit, use `Ctrl + ]`

 Linux PORT: `/dev/tty`